Why people hire reputation management companies

 That’s not just wrong, it’s also dangerous.

-If you write an article reviewing the best online reputation management companies, the least you can do for your readers is test them out for a full six to twelve months in real-world scenarios.
+If you write an article reviewing the best reputation management companies, the least you can do for your readers is test them out for a full six to twelve months in real-world scenarios.
 Otherwise you’re just pulling descriptions from a bunch of reputation management websites and crowning one the top service.

 Additionally, many comparative reviews are actually sponsored placements or affiliates.
 That means the website owners receive kickbacks from at least one of the firms they recommend.